Brisbane General Hospital Precinct: Mental Ward: Ward 16 (Ward 15)

 In 1918 a single-storey, brick building was constructed to accommodate patients with mild psychiatric problems.
 Known as Ward 16, it heralded a new approach in the treatment of mental illness.
 Previously patients requiring psychiatric treatment could only be admitted to hospitals for the insane at Goodna, Ipswich and Toowoomba.
 This was the first ward in a general hospital in Queensland to provide treatment for the mentally ill.
-Initiative for constructing this ward came from Dr Henry Byam Ellerton, Inspector of Hospitals for the Insane who was closely involved in the design with the Department of Public Works.
+Initiative for constructing this ward came from Henry Byam Ellerton, Inspector of Hospitals for the Insane who was closely involved in the design with the Department of Public Works.
 Responsibility for individual projects within the Department of Public Works is seldom clear-cut but the files of the Department suggest that Thomas Pye had a major influence on the design of projects in the office during this time.
 Residential in scale and characteristic of the Arts and Crafts architectural style, the U-shaped building accommodated male and female patients in separate wings divided into cells, a marked difference from the dormitory type buildings at contemporary mental hospitals.
 The garden was an important element of the setting of the building with grassed areas to the front planted with trees.
 Following increased demand to accommodate acute alcoholics and prisoners requiring medical treatment locked cells were erected to the rear in 1948.
 The rear portion was known as Ward 14 and front became known as Ward 16.
 In 1958 the former Wattlebrae Infectious Diseases Hospital (1930) was converted into a psychiatric unit and named Lowson House and Ward 16 became known as Ward 15.
 The building currently houses offices.
 Externally, the building retains its original form except that front parapets have been removed from the north and south wings and infilled with fibrous cement sheeting, the front verandahs to the main wing have been enclosed with glass and metal louvres and the verandahs to the north and south wings have been enclosed with timber and glass.
 The building interior has been altered but the integrity of the building form and plan remains.